Skip to footer content

 $vbLabelText $csharpLabel

 Choose the version that best fits your needs.
-PDF/A-3 is usually the most flexible, but some systems might require earlier versions for compatibility.
-IronPDF not only converts your PDF files to PDF/A and works as a PDF/A converter but also can help you to integrate PDF advanced electronic signatures, watermarking, PDF encryption, and many other PDF tools.
+PDF/A-3 is the most flexible, but some systems require earlier versions for compatibility.
+IronPDF not only converts your PDF files to PDF/A and functions as a PDF/A converter, but also helps you integrate advanced electronic signatures, watermarking, PDF encryption, and many other PDF tools.

 Best Practices for PDF/A Conversion